Layne Hatcher: Arkansas State

 In 2021, Hatcher started the season off as a backup to incoming Florida State transfer James Blackman.
 Prior to the season he participated in the 2021 Manning Passing Academy.
 He was also named to the Athlon Sports Preseason All-Sun Belt Conference third team and to PFF Preseasons All-Sun Belt Conference second team.
 Hatcher made his season debut in reserve for Blackman against Central Arkansas.
-He came in late in the third quarter up 20–7, on his first drive he lead the team to a touchdown.
+He came in late in the third quarter up 20–7, on his first drive he led the team to a touchdown.
 He finished the game completing all twelve of his pass attempts for 150 yards and four touchdowns.
 He got the start the following week against Memphis, but did not finish the game as he was taken out in the third down 23–41.
 He played sparingly in the team's 3–52 loss against Washington, and did not play against Tulsa.
-He did not start the next two game against Georgia Southern and No. 15 Coastal Carolina as the team dropped its fifth straight game.
+He did not start the next two games against Georgia Southern and No. 15 Coastal Carolina as the team dropped its fifth straight game.
 After leading the team in passing against Coastal Carolina and an injury to Blackman, Hatcher was named the starter for the remainder of the season.
 The team would continue to lose despite the quarterback change as the lost against Louisiana, South Alabama, and Appalachian State, before a 444-yard passing performance against Louisiana–Monroe propelled them to their second, and final, win on the season.
 They would lose the final two games against Georgia State and Texas State to finish 2–10.
 On December 1, 2021, he announced that he was going to enter the transfer portal following three seasons with the team.
 He finished his career with the school ninth all-time in total plays with 1,018, fourth in net yards with 7,434, second in average yards per play with 7.3, third in average yards per game with 232.3, fifth in passes attempted and passes completed with 846 and 521 respectively, fourth in net passing yards with 7,427, third in touchdown passes with 65, and fifth in completion percentage 61.6%.